dandevri/cod.es/CodeTrain/DOM/notes.md

 Binding events to DOM elements.
 JavaScript functions as callbacks.
 Very important concept of JS.

 ## 8.5
-Callback, attach function (for example event listeners).
+Callback, attach function (for example eent listeners).

 ## 8.6
 All events are available for DOM nodes.
 Changed events; only change when that event happens.